observablehq/plot/README.md

 * **stroke** - a stroke color; bound to the *color* scale
 * **strokeOpacity** - a stroke opacity; bound to the *opacity* scale
 * **strokeWidth** - a stroke width (in pixels)
+* **opacity** - an object opacity; bound to the *opacity* scale
 * **title** - a tooltip (a string of text, possibly with newlines)

-The **fill**, **fillOpacity**, **stroke**, **strokeWidth**, and **strokeOpacity** options can be specified as either channels or constants.
+The **fill**, **fillOpacity**, **stroke**, **strokeWidth**, **strokeOpacity**, and **opacity** options can be specified as either channels or constants.
 When the fill or stroke is specified as a function or array, it is interpreted as a channel; when the fill or stroke is specified as a string, it is interpreted as a constant if a valid CSS color and otherwise it is interpreted as a column name for a channel.
-Similarly when the fill or stroke opacity or the stroke width is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
-When the radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.
+Similarly when the fill opacity, stroke opacity, object opacity, stroke width, or radius is specified as a number, it is interpreted as a constant; otherwise it is interpreted as a channel.

 The rectangular marks ([bar](#bar), [cell](#cell), and [rect](#rect)) support insets and rounded corner constant options: